openstack/neutron/TESTING.rst

 Full stack testing can simulate multi node testing by starting an agent multiple times.
-Specifically, each node would have its own copy of the OVS/DHCP/L3 agents, all configured with the same "host" value.
+Specifically, each node would have its own copy of the OVS/LinuxBridge/DHCP/L3 agents, all configured with the same "host" value.
 Each OVS agent is connected to its own pair of br-int/br-ex, and those bridges are then interconnected.
+For LinuxBridge agent each agent is started in its own namespace, called "host-<some_random_value>".
+Such namespaces are connected with OVS "central" bridge to eachother.

 .. image:: images/fullstack_multinode_simulation.png